namkyodai/blog/content/en/post/2019-10-24-RA-Price-2nd-toyota.md

 mathjax: true
 title: Price of 2nd hand Toyota cars - Regression Analysis
 subtitle: Data Mining and Business Analytics with R
+summary: "This example shows another very simple regression analysis using data of secondhand Toyota car prices.
+Code is copied from the book “Data Mining and Business Analytics with R” with minor modification on the graphs."
 date: 2019-10-24T23:30:45+08:00
 tags: [Regression Analysis]
 ---